linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Factor Models for Portfolio Construction/Cross-Sectional Factor-Based Models and Trading Strategies.md

 Figure 6 presents the cumulative returns for the long-short portfolios.
 The returns of the long-short factor portfolios experience substantial volatility.
 We highlight the following patterns of cumulative returns for the different factors:

 - The cumulative return of the revisions factor is positive in the early periods (12/1989 to 6/1998).
-While it is volatile, its cumulative re turn is higher in the next period (7/1998 to 7/2000).
+While it is volatile, its cumulative return is higher in the next period (7/1998 to 7/2000).
 It deteriorates sharply in the following period (8/2000 to 6/2003), and levels out in the later periods (7/2003 to 12/2008).

 - The performance of the EBITDA/EV factor is consistently positive in the early periods (12/1989 to 9/1998), deteriorates in the next period (10/1998 to 1/2000) and rebounds sharply (2/2000 to 7/2002), grows at a slower but more historically consistent rate in the later periods (8/2002 to 4/2007), deteriorates in the next period (5/2007 to 9/2007), and returns to more historically consistent returns in last period (10/2007 to 12/2008).
 - The cumulative return of the share repurchase factor grows at a slower pace in the early years (12/1989 to 5/1999), falls slightly in the middle periods (6/1999 to 1/2000), rebounds sharply (2/2000 to 7/2002), falls then flattens out in the next period (8/2002 to 4/2008), and increases at a large rate late in the graph (5/2008 to 12/2008).